Licence Application Process

 Whilst it doesn’t happen often, the council could decide to refuse your licence application.
 If that happens, they will issue a notice setting out the reasons for their decision.

-The council must send this notice to the applicant and all interested parties.
-They must allow a period of at least 14 days for any representation to be submitted.
+The council must send this information to the applicant and all interested parties and allow at least 14 days for any written representation to be submitted.

-Receiving such a letter from the council can be a heart stopping moment and it requires urgent action.
+Receiving a notice of intention to refuse can be a heart stopping moment and requires urgent attention.
 It could be that the proposed licence holder and/or manager is not fit and proper, that the management arrangements are inadequate or that the property is deemed unsuitable for the proposed use.
-The notice must explain the reasons, so you need to study it carefully.
+The notice will explain the reasons so you must study it carefully.

 Preparing a licence representation